-[ST] section 6.5.5 "TST Testing (FPT_TST_EXT.1)" identifies the power-on and continuous self-test for Seagate SED cryptographic functions.
+[ST] section 6.5.5 "TSF Testing (FPT_TST_EXT.1)" identifies the power-on and continuous self-test for Seagate SED cryptographic functions.
+This section also describes how each known-answer self-test uses known inputs to calculate an expected cryptographic result, and compares that result to the known result.
+If the calculated result matches the expected result, the test passes; if it does not match, the test fails.